return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/intel/ixgbe/ixgbe_82599_c.rst

 -----------

-This function is almost identical to the function above but contains several optomizations such as unwinding all of the loops, letting the compiler work out all of the conditional ifs since the keys are static defines, and computing two keys at once since the hashed dword stream will be the same for both keys.
+This function is almost identical to the function above but contains several optimizations such as unwinding all of the loops, letting the compiler work out all of the conditional ifs since the keys are static defines, and computing two keys at once since the hashed dword stream will be the same for both keys.